OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/etm.md

 ## Target Lookup Configuration

 Provide query in Target Search Query field to be able to search the entity in ETM when it is the target system.
-Go to [[Integration Configuration#Search_in_Target_Before_Sync| **Search in Target Before Sync**]] section on Integration Configuration page to learn in detail on how to configure the Target Lookup.
+Go to [**Search in Target Before Sync**](../integrate/integration-configuration.md#search-in-target-before-sync) section on Integration Configuration page to learn in detail on how to configure the Target Lookup.
 The Target LookUp configuration is similar to the Criteria configuration where in the target search query field, you can provide a placeholder for the source system’s field value between ‘@’ and '@'.
 Refer to the examples below:

 ### Sample Query